 Governors at St Mary’s

-St Mary’s is lucky to have a group of governors with a range of different experiences and backgrounds.
+At St Mary’s we are delighted to have a group of governors from a range of different experiences and backgrounds.

 The Governors include parents, staff and people from the local community and the church.